@Gina Yei: WithAllMyHeartAndMore

 @Gina Yei: #WithAllMyHeartAndMore (@Gina Yei: #ConTodoElCorazónYMás) is a Puerto Rican comedy-drama television series, produced by Somos Productions and Piñolywood Studios for Disney+.
 The series premiered worldwide on Disney+ on January 11, 2023.
 But it was removed from the service on May 26, 2023, as part of Disney's cost-cutting initiative from CEO Bob Iger.
-Now it exclusively streams on Flixlatino.
-This deal went into effect on September 30, 2023.(only in Puerto Rican and USA).
-Season 2 was released in August 4, 2025 in Portugal TV channel SIC K.
+Now it exclusively streams on FlixLatino.
+This deal went into effect on September 30, 2023.(only in Puerto Rico and the US).
+Season 2 was released on August 4, 2025, in Portugal TV channel SIC K, and in Puerto Rico and the US on January 31, 2026 on FlixLatino.

 Plot

 Songwriter Gina López, also known as "Gina Yei", has been awarded a scholarship to the renowned Instituto Musical del Caribe (IMC) for her extraordinary talent.
 This is located on the island nation of Puerto Rico, which is generally considered the cradle of reggaeton.
 The Instituto Musical del Caribe is considered the best address to expand and perfect one's knowledge in the field of Latin American music and skills in various musical and artistic directions.
 Gina is beside herself with joy that she gets this chance.
 She dreams of one day writing songs for aspiring and renowned artists, including Jayden, a highly talented up-and-coming musician as well as the son of the institute's director, and putting her thoughts as well as feelings into her lyrics.
 However, when she starts at the Instituto Musical del Caribe, she quickly discovers that not everything goes as smoothly as she had imagined.
 Gina witnesses the great pressure of competition as well as the divide between those who adhere to traditional musical forms and those who want to bring in new nuances.
 While Gina encounters some obstacles and has to deal with issues such as envy, competition and the pressure of fame, she meets Manu, an ambitious young man with whom she shares her passion for music and for whom she gradually develops more and more feelings.
 Gina still has a lot to learn, but if she trusts herself more and stays true to her principles, she can manage to realize the dream that has accompanied her for a long time.